-Excellent reviews have begun to come in from academic journals and beyond, including the Journal of American History, American Historical Review, and Southwestern Historical Quarterly.
+After a year of excellent reviews, the book will be available in paperback in January 2015, just in time for the spring semester.
+Check out the reviews in an array of academic journals, including the Journal of American History, American Historical Review, Southwestern Historical Quarterly, and Labor.
 And the Left Eye on Books blog even includes Power to the Poor in its top 10 list for 2013.

 * * *